-1 important for the National Inquiry to travel up to 2 Thompson, Manitoba, which is the hub of the north, because 3 MKO represents 30 different First Nations in Northern 4 Manitoba, which many of them are remote, isolated First 5 Nations.
-So, I feel it's important for those families and 6 survivors to have that opportunity to speak at a hearing 7 such as this with you know, in conjunction with 8 statement takers.
-9 And, I also wanted to say thank you for the 10 beautiful ceremony this morning, and I know the days ahead 11 for the survivors, and the families and our two-spirited 12 sisters are going to be very difficult.
-And, you know, 13 it's my hope that you know, you're the voice of your 14 loved one, and as survivors, you're here to share your 15 story to create that change, you know?
-Because as 16 Indigenous women and girls, we have the right to live and 17 we have the right to feel safe as well.
-So, it's my hope 18 amidst all the chaos, you know, that's happened with the 19 inquiry that this creates meaningful change for all of us.
-20 Thank you.
+1 important for the National Inquiry to travel up to Thompson, Manitoba, which is the hub of the north, because 2 MKO represents 30 different First Nations in Northern 3 4 Manitoba, which many of them are remote, isolated First Nations.
+So, I feel it's important for those families and 5 6 survivors to have that opportunity to speak at a hearing such as this with -- you know, in conjunction with 7 statement takers.
+8

+9 And, I also wanted to say thank you for the beautiful ceremony this morning, and I know the days ahead 10 for the survivors, and the families and our two-spirited 11 sisters are going to be very difficult.
+And, you know, 12 it's my hope that -- you know, you're the voice of your 13 loved one, and as survivors, you're here to share your 14 15 story to create that change, you know?
+Because as Indigenous women and girls, we have the right to live and 16 17 we have the right to feel safe as well.
+So, it's my hope 18 amidst all the chaos, you know, that's happened with the inquiry that this creates meaningful change for all of us.
+19 20 Thank you.

 21 MS. DEBBIE REID: Migwetch, Hilda.
 Thank 22 you, everyone.
 Now, I'd like to invite Regional Chief 23 Kevin Hart from the Assembly of First Nations.

-24 REGIONAL CHIEF KEVIN HART: (Speaking in is acknowledge the prayers and the ceremony that was done this morning with the pipe.
-We had our drums there, as well as our Elders, and we had a water ceremony.
-I want to welcome everybody to Treaty 1 territory, as well as to thank the drum group, and Chief Dennis Meeches and the brothers that are around that drum.
+24 REGIONAL CHIEF KEVIN HART: (Speaking in 25 Native language).
+My relatives, first, what I want to do is acknowledge the prayers and the ceremony that was done 1 this morning with the pipe.
+We had our drums there, as 2 well as our Elders, and we had a water ceremony.
+I want to 3 4 welcome everybody to Treaty 1 territory, as well as to thank the drum group, and Chief Dennis Meeches and the 5 6 brothers that are around that drum.
 It's always good to see you all.
-You know, Brother Dennis, we've been many, many trails together, as well as the brothers around this drum.
+You know, Brother Dennis, we've been many, 7 many trails together, as well as the brothers around this 8 9 drum.